-Designed Desire: The Driver of Modern Eating (Part I)
+Designed Desire: How Dopamine became the Driver of Modern Eating

 How modern food learned to speak the language of dopamine.

-Through medicine I learned that the body does not crave what it needs.
-It craves what it is taught to want.
+Medicine shows that the body does not crave what it needs.
+It craves what it has been taught to want.

-At some parties, the table overflows with fried plantain, soda, chips, and bowls of nuts.
-Music plays as the first generation dances.
+At some parties, the table overflows with fried plantain, nuts, and bowls of chips.
+Music plays as the older generation dances.

-You sit before the food, already full, yet your hand reaches out again.
-Not from hunger, but because the mood is there, the food is there.
+You sit before the food, already full, yet the hand reaches again, not from hunger, but from the moment itself.
 There is more than enough.
 Why not?

-Since 1980, eating in excess has risen everywhere.
-Globally, obesity has more than doubled and now drives much of healthcare spending.
+Since 1980, eating in excess has risen across the world.
+In many high-income countries, obesity rates have tripled and now drive a large share of healthcare costs.

 If “just eat less, move more” were enough, the problem would be solved.
-Discipline is not the whole story.
-The environment has taken over.
-It makes decisions for us, rewiring our reward systems to respond to the sight of food before hunger even begins.
+Discipline is not the whole story; the environment now trains the brain to crave at the sight of food, long before hunger begins.

 When Full Isn’t Enough

 Dopamine.
-Most know it as the “feel-good” hormone.
-Fewer understand how deeply it shapes desire.
+The brain’s messenger of desire.
+Most know it as the “feel-good” hormone; fewer understand how deeply it shapes desire.

-Next to pleasure, dopamine drives wanting.
-It is the hormone of pursuit, not satisfaction.
+Next to pleasure, it is the hormone of wanting what feels missing, not satisfaction.

-That is why your hand reaches again into the bowl of chips, long after the point of fullness.
-It is not the taste that keeps calling; it is the feeling of wanting itself.
+That is why your hand reaches again into the bowl of chips, long after fullness.
+It is not even the taste calling; it is the desire for it.

-The body still has its “I am full” system.
-Those humble signals of satiety stand small against the giant pull of dopamine, like David before Goliath.
+The body still has its “I’m full” system.
+Yet those humble signals stand small against the giant of dopamine, like David before Goliath.

 Designed to Overpower

-Where earlier generations ate beans, fish, or eggs, today’s shelves overflow with engineered combinations of salt, sugar and texture.
-On paper, their nutrition looks balanced.
-In the body they do something different.
+Where earlier generations ate beans, fish, or eggs, today’s shelves overflow with engineered combinations of salt, sugar, and texture.
+On paper, their nutrition looks balanced; in the body they act differently.

-These foods suppress satiety and heighten desire.
-They are designed not to nourish but to trigger dopamine again and again.
+These foods suppress satisfaction.
+They are designed not to nourish, but to trigger dopamine again and again.

-This is where a new story begins.
-A story where the body and its reward system serve each other again.
+This is where a new story begins, where the body and its reward system serve each other again.

 Previous